 Description and utilization of otoliths

 Defining the exact age determination of fish is critical to have a deeper knowledge of their population dynamics: it provides the basis for further exploration on growth, mortality, recruitment, and other fundamental parameters (Holden & Raitt, 1974).
+Age determination is furthermore a critical parameter in assessing fishing mortality on commercial fish stocks.
 A very useful tool in the study of the influence of temperature in fish are otoliths (Vitale et al., 2019).
 Otoliths are structures composed mainly of calcium carbonate (CaCO3) and are found in the inner ear cavity of all teleost fish (Campana, 1999; Rodríguez Mendoza, 2006).
 Teleost fishes have a bilateral pair of inner ears inside either side of the head, in that area there are three fluid-filled otolith organs— asteriscus, lapillus, and sagitta—each containing a dense calcified matrix, which is the otolith (Popper et al., 2003; Yedier et al., 2022).
 As fishes grow, their otoliths develop annulus, or rings, that can be used to determine the animal’s age; and although size and shape of otoliths vary greatly between species, they can be used to determine daily, seasonal, or annual growth patterns (Campana & Thorrold, 2001; Vitale et al., 2019).
 As the biggest of the three otolith types, sagittal otoliths are commonly used for otolith studies (Yedier et al., 2022).

 There are three different preparation methods used to prepare the otolith for reading: the whole otolith method, the sectioned otolith method (some institutes stain the otoliths in this technique), and the break and burn method (Table 2) (ICES, 2010).
 After the otolith has been prepared, the rings can be counted and analyzed under a microscope (ICES, 2010).
 These rings form thanks to the composition of the otoliths: three crystal polymorphs of CaCO3—aragonite, calcite, and vaterite (Yedier et al., 2022).
 The appearance of the new rings will change according to their amount of organic material, varying from extremely opaque to completely transparent (Rodríguez Mendoza, 2006).
 The central and first zone is the nucleus of the otolith; after this, opaque zones in otoliths form during the period of greatest growth, and transparent zones occur during the period of slowest growth (Rodríguez Mendoza, 2006).
 New rings are visible first around the extremes of the otolith at the dorsal and ventral edges, and later they will be detectable entirely around the edge of the otolith (Vitale et al., 2019).